m3trik/zbrush-ui/ui_data/docs/README.md

  Installation:
 -----------------------------------------------
 ######
-(Assuming the directory structure is left default, and substituting the correct zbrush version).
+(Assuming the directory structure is left default, and substituting the correct ZBrush version).
 * add files to zbrush's plugin directory at %programfiles%\Pixologic\ZBrush 20xx\ZStartup\ZPlugs64

 Then after launching ZBrush: